 A: You should receive a new card from your card issuer and they will usually automatically update this information in your profile.
 However, it might be needed to update your card number/credentials on file, if you use this service with Pipedrive.

 Q: What happens if I cancel my card and then get a new one with a different account number?

-A: Please speak to your card Issuer with regards to the exact process which is also dependent on the services you use.
-For example, you might need to register the new card for their authentication programme or add your new card details to your wallet or update credentials on file with Pipedrive and other online merchants you use.
+A: Please speak to your card issuer with regards to the exact process which is also dependent on the services you use.
+For example, you might need to register the new card for their authentication program or add your new card details to your wallet or update credentials on file with Pipedrive and other online merchants you use.